What We Do?

 Channelizing the youth energies and potentials through innovation and creative activities to bring about constructive social transformation

 The premise for FST as an indigenous philanthropy organization is based on certain issues.
 Some of these are:

 - A large majority of people are economically, geographically and socially disadvantaged.

 - The rich biodiversity is threatened and so is the livelihood and cultural identity of people dependant on it.
 Growing horizontal and vertical disparities over the years have exacerbated conflicts and further fuelled prolong socio-political unrest.

 - The region is presently going through a host of issues such as ethnic conflict, problems of livelihood, survival, and access to and control over scarce resources, to identity politics of power sharing, inter-ethnic, communal and separatist conflicts.

-- These issues also provide sound rationale for sustained intensive social activism; and pose major challenges to civil society organizations working at the grassroots level on issues of social justice, equality and community mobilization.
+- These issues also provide a sound rationale for sustained intensive social activism; and pose major challenges to civil society organizations working at the grassroots level on issues of social justice, equality, and community mobilization.